blackrhinoabm/sabcom/README.md

 <img src="https://github.com/joerischasfoort/joerischasfoort.github.io/blob/master/images/the_curve.png" height="512px"/>

 Due to the unique spatial structure of the model, we can track how a virus spreads spatially.
-For example through Cape Town:
+For example through Cape Town.
+The figure below shows the quantity of the population infected in different Wards in the City of Cape town.
+Note that thisconcerns a hypothetical simulation of the non-calibrated model and is only used to give an idea of possible dynamics.

 <img src="https://github.com/joerischasfoort/joerischasfoort.github.io/blob/master/images/Infected.gif" height="768px"/>